 The Department of Water Resources designates the Basin 3-001 as in a state of critical overdraft.
-To respond both to the state's designation and to the Basin's condition, which has been a high priority focus of local agencies for decades, in 2015 SCWD and the Soquel Creek Water District entered into the Cooperative Monitoring/Adaptive Groundwater Management Agreement.
+To respond both to the state's designation and to the Basin's condition, which has been a high priority focus of local agencies for decades, in 2015 SCWD and SqCWD entered into the Cooperative Monitoring/Adaptive Groundwater Management Agreement.
 This agreement sets limits for each agency's use of groundwater under normal and drought conditions.
 Basin pumping limits in this agreement were specifically intended to support stabilizing basin drawdown and restoring and maintaining protective groundwater levels at the coast.
 Work done as part of the development of the GSP indicates that groundwater levels have recovered from critically low levels identified in the 1980s.
 However, seawater intrusion exists in several locations and remains a significant threat to regional groundwater supplies as groundwater levels at five of the Basin's 13 key coastal monitoring wells remain below protective elevations.
-In 2018, groundwater levels declined from 0.4 feet to 4.0 feet from all-time highs recorded in Water Year 2017.
-Water transfer and in lieu recharge would reduce groundwater pumping and is likely to increase Basin groundwater levels and reduce the threat of further seawater intrusion into the Basin.
+In 2018, groundwater levels declined between 0.4 feet to 4.0 feet from all-time highs recorded during Water Year 2017.
+Water Transfer/In Lieu Groundwater Recharge would reduce groundwater pumping and is likely to increase Basin groundwater levels and reduce the threat of further seawater intrusion into the Basin.
 Surface water transfers from SCWD would be expected to reduce regional groundwater dependence.

-SCWD completed a CEQA analysis, including opportunity for public comment, for the Pilot Water Transfer project.
+SCWD completed a CEQA analysis, including opportunity for public comment, for the Pilot Water Transfer project (SCWD 2016).
 That CEQA analysis was completed in 2016 and focused on water from the City's North Coast Sources pre-1914 water rights, which are not constrained by formalized places of use.
-The City has initiated a process with the State Water Board Resources Control Board to update its San Lorenzo River water rights, and one of its requests to the State Board is to expand the places of use for all its San Lorenzo River water rights (Newell Creek License, Felton Permits, and Tait Diversion Licenses) to cover the boundaries of the municipal water providers and the general basin boundaries for the Santa Cruz Mid-County and Santa Margarita groundwater basins.
+The City has initiated a process with the State Water Resources Control Board to update its San Lorenzo River water rights, and one of its requests to the State Board is to expand the places of use for all its San Lorenzo River water rights (Newell Creek License, Felton Permits, and Tait Diversion Licenses) to cover the boundaries of the municipal water providers and the general basin boundaries for the Santa Cruz Mid-County and Santa Margarita groundwater basins.
 No new water rights are being requested in this effort.
 An Environmental Impact Report (EIR) on the City's water rights changes is underdevelopment and is expected to be released for public review in the fall of 2019.
 A final EIR and State Board action on the requests is anticipated during calendar year 2020.

-Prior to initiating the Pilot Water Transfer, Soquel Creek Water District was required work with the State Division of Drinking Water (DDW) to modify its Operating Permit to allow it to take surface water during the pilot testing efforts.
+Prior to initiating the Pilot Water Transfer, SqCWD was required work with the State Division of Drinking Water (DDW) to modify its Operating Permit to allow it to take surface water during the pilot testing efforts.
 Any long-term water transfer would also need to be reflected in its Operating Permit from DDW.

 Water Transfer/In Lieu Groundwater Recharge projects have been in the planning and engineering process for four years.
-In Lieu Recharge being pilot tested now and pilot testing will continue through the winter of 2019/2020.
-Longer term implementation of water transfers will require developing a new agreement, including complying with the requirements of Proposition 218 in setting the cost of service for water delivered and, depending on the annual quantity transferred, waiting for resolution of the places of use changes of the City's San Lorenzo River water rights.
+In Lieu Groundwater Recharge is in pilot tested now and pilot testing will continue through at least the winter of 2019/2020.
+Longer term implementation of water transfers will require a new agreement, including compliance with Proposition 218 requirements to set the cost of service for water delivered and, depending on the annual quantity transferred, waiting for resolution of the places of use changes of the City's San Lorenzo River water rights.
 Given these factors, a likely timeline for implementation of a longer-term water transfer project is a minimum of two years.